ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 ## Installing and Running the Notebooks

 There are three options for building and running this repo: a conda environment, a completely local installation, or a fully-containerized installation via Docker, which installs all dependencies.
-We recomend using the conda environment setup if possible.
+We recommend using the conda environment setup if possible.
 Along with the notebooks and dependencies users will need to download the data products following the instructions below.
 We provide instructions for each of the cases.
 We assume you are running >= Python 3.6 as your default `python` version in your environment.

 ---
 ## For the Conda Environment or the Local Installation